Callfelt History, Family Crest & Coats of Arms

 Early Notables of the Callfelt family (pre 1700)

-More information is included under the topic Early Callfelt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Callfelt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Callfelt family to Ireland
+Migration of the Callfelt family

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..